 In Heretic, Ayaan strays from telling her own story and focuses on problems within Islam and interpretation of the Koran.
 The problem, she argues, is that extremists can find justification and instruction for everything they do in the Koran’s verses.
 And unlike Christianity and Judaism, it’s never undergone reformation.
 Hirsi Ali argues that it’s desperately in need of one, asking: “What hope can there be to reform a religion that has resisted change for 1,400 years?”

-She argues that it’s not a “religion of peace” as is claimed, and it’s not a stretch to find verses and chapters in the Koran to justify the viciousness that’s often perpetrated in the name of the religion.
+She argues that it’s not a “religion of peace” and it’s not a stretch to find verses and chapters in the Koran to justify the viciousness that’s often perpetrated in the name of God.
 The thesis of the book is that other major world religions have undergone countless reformations in their thousands of years of existence, only Islam has remained staunchly unchanged thanks to the belief that everything laid down in the Koran is already perfect so impossible to be changed or updated.

 Would-be reformers are threatened or bullied, “and the method has been to return, always, to the Qur’an.
 Because the Qur’an is inviolate, timeless, and perfect, they argue, what is written in it cannot be criticized, much less changed.
 That explains why, in Islam, reform has never had positive connotations and innovation is at all costs to be avoided…In other words, “reform” is simply not a legitimate concept in Islamic doctrine.”